It’s one of the hardest calls animal lovers have to make: Is it time to put your pet down?

-Next, tune in to how your pet interacts with his environment.
-Know that one day he won’t be able to enjoy his favorite things.
+Next, tune in to how your pet interacts with their environment.
+Know that one day they won’t be able to enjoy their favorite things.

 The key, Nguyen says, is to create guidelines ahead of time.
 That way, when your pet’s health declines and you’re upset, you can check the plan you made when you were more clearheaded.

-Is it time to say goodbye when he no longer enjoys two of his five favorite things?
+Is it time to say goodbye when they no longer enjoy two of their five favorite things?
 Or three of the five?
 Or all five?
 It’s your decision.

 “It’s whatever feels right to you and will be most compassionate for your pet,” Nguyen says.

 There’s a wrinkle, though.
-Often, an aging or ill pet doesn’t suddenly lose his ability to enjoy walks or treats.
+Often, an aging or ill pet doesn’t suddenly lose their ability to enjoy walks or treats.
 Instead, the changes come little by little.
-Then it’s time to think about his quality of life.
-Does he enjoy treats or walks 30% of the time?
+Then it’s time to think about their quality of life.
+Do they enjoy treats or walks 30% of the time?
 50% of the time?
 Or not at all?